Sid672/Rangoli/README.md

 # Background

 ### Python turtle library
 - Python turtle library is a popular way for introducing programming to kids.
-We can make shapes, patterns, can learn about functions, loops, varibles and lot more in programming.
+We can make shapes, patterns can learn about functions, loops, variables, and a lot more in programming.
 It's like baby building blocks for coders.

-We know that before drawing anything we need paper, pen and colours.
-In python turtle, screen is your paper, turtle is pen and we can change colours of pen.
+We know that before drawing anything we need paper, a pen, and colors.
+In the python turtle, the screen is your paper, the turtle is a pen and we can change the colors of the pen.
 - To import python turtle library write line `import turtle`.
-- To setup a screen(paper) we need a varible `s = turtle.Screen()`.
-By this varible we can set background colours, add images on screen and change the size of screen.
-In the same way a varible for pen `t = turtle.Turtle()` is use to draw.
+- To set up a screen(paper) we need a variable `s = turtle.Screen()`.
+By this variable, we can set background colors, add images on the screen and change the size of the screen.
+In the same way a variable for pen `t = turtle.Turtle()` is used to draw.
-- `turtle.done()` is used to pause the screen after excution of code.
-Otherwise you can't see the pattern after execution.
+- `turtle. done()` is used to pause the screen after the execution of code.
+Otherwise, you can't see the pattern after execution.
-- Start with this simple code and run it then you will get programming environment of python turtle.
+- Start with this simple code and run it, then you will get the programming environment of python turtle.
 ```python
 import turtle
 s = turtle.Screen()